LOCAL VERMONT LINKS

 Call bald mountain campground To reserve your site at 1-802-365-7510

 You can visit local Flea Markets, Antique Shops, Factory Outlets, Auctions, visit covered bridges or tour country roads where no Westy may have ever been before.
 There is also swimming, boating & fishing at the nearby Townshend Dam Recreation Area; hiking trails to Bald Mountain at the Townshend State Forest Park; tubing on the West River, go biking on miles of dirt roads or just lounge and relax at the campground.
-A booklet will be available listing attractions, places to go and things to do in the Townshend - Newfane Village area as well as the surounding southern Vermont area.
-The usual LiMBO Get-together is planned for Saturday night where you can share your days experiences with your fellow Westfalians.
-Bald Mountain can be reached in 2 hours from the Boston, Hartford and Albany areas.
-So come join us at this new and unique camping experience next July.
-Please make a post in the forum to let me know of your interest and/or questions.

 Also, new a few years ago was a new factory and store for the Grafton Cheese Factory.
 It is about 500 yards on the left of Route 30 as you come down Cedar St from Route 9 (Western Ave) just outside of Brattleboro.